October 26, 2014

 This drawback isn’t true for the companies that sell their own product.
 Leesa, Tomorrow Sleep, and Nest Bedding all have free trial periods with a free pickup.

 My recommendation on where to buy the mattress

 This depends on the amount of work you’re willing to do to get a good deal.
 I have several recommendations.

 - This method is the one I recommend in my guide to negotiating for the best price.
 Find the right mattress in a showroom, comparison shop online, and then go back into the showroom with the lowest online price and make them beat it.
 If they won’t, then go and buy it online.
 This takes the most work, but gives you the best chance at getting the lowest possible price.

 - If you don’t have enough time or patience to do suggestion 1, you can cut out the last part.
 Go into a showroom, find a good mattress, comparison shop online and just buy it online if the prices are lower.
 You don’t give the retail store a chance to give you an even better deal, but you also have to go through less frustration.

-- Buy it directly from one of the online manufacturers like Leesa, Tuft and Needle, or Nest.
+- Buy it directly from one of the online manufacturers like Leesa, Ghost, or Nest.
 If you don’t like it, you can always return it and then go for one of my other recommendations.
 This is the lowest-hassle and quickest way to buy a mattress.
 If you feel overwhelmed by this whole process, there is nothing wrong with going this route first, and then if it doesn’t work, starting with option 1.